sherrirose/AHEaD-2024/README.md

 #### *Data analysis: getting acquainted with the data*

 During the third week, students will begin to work with the simulated dataset.
-They will explore each of the dataset’s columns and provide some summary statistics (e.g., mean, median, standard deviation).
+They will explore each of the dataset’s columns and provide some summary statistics (e.g., mean, median, standard deviation) and data visualization.

 ## Week 4 (July 17 - July 21)